 The bar stocks over 100 types of whiskey, as well as spirits like poitin (a traditional Irish spirit), new-make (it’s like whiskey, but it’s colourless, and un-matured in barrels), and its American cousin white dog.
 They all go into classic & more unorthodox ‘antagonist’ cocktails that playfully works against the base spirit.

 This verdant colonial-style space is inspired by The Imperial New Delhi hotel, and provides a space for coffee, light lunches, or a g&t to ease you into the afternoon – but mostly for a good ol’ afternoon tea.
 Trays come stacked with crab tart with lime pickle; pate en croute with ‘Coronation flavours’ & mango chutney; and pecan & Granny Smith apple tart.
 All in all, it’s pretty much the definition of opulence.

 And it doesn’t take a detective to figure out why.

-NOTE: Great Scotland Yard is open now.
-The Yard, The Parlour and The Forty Elephants will be on soft launch until 22nd December, offering 25% off the total bill.
+NOTE: Great Scotland Yard is open daily.
 You can make a booking, and find out more at the website right HERE.

 Great Scotland Yard | 3-5 Scotland Yard, SW1A 2HW

-Want to see what else Robin Gill have been up to?
+Want to see what else Robin Gill has been up to?
 Head on over to Darby’s…